liangzheng816/OfficeDocs-SharePoint/migration/sp-teams-sites-migration-guide.md

 Develop a plan for sending communications to your user base, providing clear statements of timing, expectations, and impact to the individual.
 Include:

 - The migration timeline and how it impacts them.
 Include any end user calls to action.
-- Assure them that if they have content already in SharePoint, that their content is safe and not overwritten.
+- Assurances that if they have content already in SharePoint, their content is safe and not overwritten.
-- Let them know whether individuals can opt out of the migration process
+- Awareness about whether or not individuals can opt out of the migration process.